Dua Lipa: Impact

+Achievements

-Lipa has received several accolades throughout her career, including five Brit Awards from thirteen nominations, one MTV Video Music Award from fifteen nominations, one American Music Award from six nominations, one iHeartRadio Music Award from eight nominations, one Bambi Awards and three Grammy Awards from eight nominations.
+Lipa has received several accolades throughout her career, including seven Brit Awards from nineteen nominations, three Grammy Awards from ten nominations, two MTV Video Music Award from twenty-three nominations, two MTV Europe Music Awards from sixteen nominations, two American Music Award from seven nominations, three iHeartRadio Music Award from nineteen nominations, nine Spotify 1 billion streams plaques, and one Bambi Award.
 Lipa has received two Guinness World Records; in 2020 for most tickets sold for a livestreamed concert by a solo female artist, and in 2021 for most monthly listeners on Spotify for a female artist, but without surpassing the all-time peak achieved by Ariana Grande the year prior.

-In the media
+Dua Lipa won the Top Dance/Electronic Song award at the 2024 Billboard Music Awards for her track Houdini, which topped the Hot Dance/Electronic Songs chart for 17 weeks.

+Time magazine included her in the Time 100 list of the 100 most influential people in the world in 2024.
+Billboard ranked Lipa at number 25 on its 2025 "Top 100 Women Artists of the 21st Century" list.

+Activism

 Political views and advocacy

 Lipa identifies as a feminist.
 She has spoken out against sexism within the music industry, using social media to raise awareness of women's problems.
-Lipa has advocated for the social equality amongst the LGBT community.
+Lipa has advocated for social equality for the LGBT community.
 On 12 February 2018, she raised a rainbow flag while performing her song "Be the One" in a presentation at the Hollywood Palladium in Los Angeles as part of The Self-Titled tour.
 On the 2018 Brit Awards red carpet she wore a white rose dress in support of Time's Up movement.
-Additionally, at the same event, she stated in her acceptance speech for an award her delight of having "women present in these stages" and more "women winning awards".
-She explained that her perception of feminism is not about misandry but demanding the same opportunities.
+Additionally, at the same event, she stated in her acceptance speech for an award her delight at having "women present in these stages" and more "women winning awards".
+She explained that her perception of feminism is not about misandry, but demanding the same opportunities.
+In September 2018, some fans were removed by security from a Lipa concert in the National Exhibition and Convention Center of Shanghai for allegedly waving rainbow flags, despite homosexuality being decriminalised in China in 1997.
+In response, Lipa said she was "proud" of and "grateful" to the people who showed their pride at the show.